SandBoxDeveloper/BasicSatNavSystem/README.md

 - Get the distance of a route
 - Find the shortest routes between two points
 - Find all possible routes between two points

+NOTE: THE APPLICATION ONLY ACCEPTS CHARACTERS - 'A' 'B' 'C' 'D' 'E' AS INPUTS.

 # Video